floriank/blog/content/post/using-phoenix-with-docker-addendum-exrm.md

 config :phoenix, :serve_endpoints, true
 ```

-This will make Phoenix serve all endpoints.
 Note that for testing purposes I also changed the hostname to `localhost` throughout the configuration.

 <a name="building-the-docker-images---once-more"></a>
 ## Building the docker image(s) - once more.